AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/IAttributeValueType/GetCaexValue.md

 IAttributeValueType.GetCaexValue Method
 =======================================
-AutomationML 2.1 APIGets the CAEXValue for the named value attribute which allows type-coded access to the value property using appropriate encoding and decoding methods.
+Gets the CAEXValue for the named value attribute which allows type-coded access to the value property using appropriate encoding and decoding methods.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)